RichEwin/Portfolio/week-two.md

 Went at a good pace, stopped me if I wasn't clear on something, broke down the task and followed the instructions well

 Great navigator - gave me lots of space to figure things out before jumping in.

+Talked through code well and talked through expectations of test really well.
+Made it easy to understand what you were trying to get to.
 ```